Internal Control Functions

 - Acting as a liaison with the regulatory authorities regarding Compliance

 - Training of management and staff on Compliance

-- Development and implementation of the information security framework, in the form of security policies, standards, guidelines, procedures and processes
+- Development and implementation of the ICT and Security Risk Management framework, in the form of policies, standards, guidelines, procedures and processes

-- Advice and recommendation to senior management and the Board through its Risk Committee, on the development and implementation of the Bank’s information security programme
+- Advice and recommendation to senior management and the Board through its Risk Committee, on the development and implementation of the Bank’s ICT and Security Risk Management framework

-- Development and implementation of an education and training program on information security and privacy matters for staff
+- Development and implementation of an education and training program on ICT and security risks and privacy matters for staff

-- Participation in the activities required for the implementation of effective security controls in the Bank’s information technology infrastructure and guidance to information technology unit
+- Participation in the activities required for the implementation of effective ICT and security controls in the Bank’s ICT infrastructure and guidance to ICT operations units

-- Cooperation with the Bank’s business and support units and other control functions, for the effective implementation of security principles
+- Cooperation with the Bank’s business and support units and other control functions, for the effective implementation of ICT and Security Risk Management principles

 - Implementation of an efficient internal audit program, based on the Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors, as well as other professional organisations, and covers the entire operations of the Bank, including any outsourced activities